 AP Bailly, A Freeman, J Hall, AC Déclais, A Alpi, D Lilley, S Ahmed, A Gartner.
 The Caenorhabtidis elegans homolog of Gen1/Yen1 resolvases links DNA damage signaling to DNA double-strand break repair.
 PLoS Genetics, 2010 Jul 15;6(7):e1001025.
 PMID: 20661466.
 PMCID: PMC2908289. view paper

-Besides reviewing scientific papers and grant applications, Anton is also engaged with public relations work.
+Anton reviewing scientific papers and grant applications approximately once a week, Anton is also engaged with public relations work.
 He has spoken to many Parkinson’s Disease patients groups to explain basic research done in the field of neurodegeneration.
 His research was used as the basis of several funding campaigns and also inspired the generation of Dave the worm, a comic figure with presence on Twitter and Facebook explaining research on Parkinson’s disease.
 Anton is also involved in an outreach activity at the local Mill Hills observatory, a exhibition open to the public highlighting how basic biomedical research in model organism like C. elegans benefits our understanding of basic biological processes important for health and disease.

 Anton hosts high school students and most importantly has set up and leads the GRE summer school.
 As part of this program ~12 undergraduate summer students are placed within various GRE laboratories and get hands-on experience by taking part in various scientific projects.
 Anton recently also took up responsibilities helping with the BBSC funded PHD program.
 A recent collaboration with the Sanger Center, that involves large-scale C. elegans sequencing, is at the forefront of developing the next generation of assays for measuring the genotoxicity of known and suspected environmental toxins.
 All of Anton's former PhD students are still in science, and two hold independent PI positions in the UK.